ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-02-preventing-my-van-going-up-in-flames.md

 header-img: assets/images/IMG_7612.JPG
 ---

 It has been raining a lot for the last weeks in Berlin.
-I urged installing the [solar panels]({% post_url 2017-03-06-ordering-my-solar-system %}) so I drove around to find a bridge that offers a dry place to work on the roof.
+I was eager to install the [solar panels]({% post_url 2017-03-06-ordering-my-solar-system %}).
+So I drove around to find a bridge that offers a dry place to work on the roof.
 While driving in the rain I realized that the wipers moved very slowly.

 I couldn't find any issues with the wipers or the motor.
-However I observed that the blinkers also flashed a bit weakly.
+However, I also observed that the blinkers were flashing a bit weak.
 While diving deeper into the issue I realized that several electric devices operated weakly:

 - the headlights
 - the blinkers